ianyepan/top-70-leetcode-questions/src/Lowest Common Ancestor of BST/README.md

 ## Question:

-iven a binary search tree (BST), find the lowest common ancestor (LCA) of two given nodes in the BST.
+Given a binary search tree (BST), find the lowest common ancestor (LCA) of two given nodes in the BST.

 According to the definition of LCA on Wikipedia: “The lowest common